MohitTilokani/Python-project-Flight_Fare/README.md

 It predicts the fare by analyzing criteria such as airline, source, destination, date, and duration.

 # Tools & Technologies Used in This Project:
-1.Python: Used for data manipulation, analysis, and visualization.
+1. Python: Used for data manipulation, analysis, and visualization.
-2.Pandas: To load, clean, and analyze the flight fare dataset.
+2. Pandas: To load, clean, and analyze the flight fare dataset.
-3.Matplotlib & Seaborn: For visualizing insights using charts and graphs.
+3. Matplotlib & Seaborn: For visualizing insights using charts and graphs.
-4.NumPy: For numerical computations and handling missing data.
+4. NumPy: For numerical computations and handling missing data.
-5.Jupyter Notebook: For interactive coding and data analysis.
+5. Jupyter Notebook: For interactive coding and data analysis.
-6.Excel: As a data source, providing structured flight fare information.
+6. Excel: As a data source, providing structured flight fare information.

 # Key Insights from Flight Fare Analysis
 Flight Distribution by Airline:
-1.Jet Airways: 36.03% (highest)
+1. Jet Airways: 36.03% (highest)
-2.IndiGo: 19.22%
+2. IndiGo: 19.22%
-3.Air India: 16.40%
+3. Air India: 16.40%
-4.Multiple Carriers: 11.20%
+4. Multiple Carriers: 11.20%
-5.Other airlines (SpiceJet, Vistara, Air Asia, GoAir, etc.): Remaining 17.15%
+5. Other airlines (SpiceJet, Vistara, Air Asia, GoAir, etc.): Remaining 17.15%

 # Source City Distribution:
-1.Delhi: 42.47% (most flights originate here)
+1. Delhi: 42.47% (most flights originate here)
-2.Kolkata: 26.87%
+2. Kolkata: 26.87%
-3.Bangalore: 20.57%
+3. Bangalore: 20.57%
-4.Mumbai & Chennai: 10.09%
+4. Mumbai & Chennai: 10.09%

 # Destination City Distribution:
-1.Cochin: 42.47% (most flights land here)
+1. Cochin: 42.47% (most flights land here)
-2.Bangalore: 26.87%
+2. Bangalore: 26.87%
-3.Delhi & New Delhi: 20.57%
+3. Delhi & New Delhi: 20.57%
-4.Hyderabad & Kolkata: 10.09%
+4. Hyderabad & Kolkata: 10.09%

 # Flights by Number of Stops:
-1 Stop: 52.66% (majority of flights)
+1. 1 Stop: 52.66% (majority of flights)
-Non-Stop Flights: 32.68%
+2. Non-Stop Flights: 32.68%
-2 Stops: 14.23%
+3. 2 Stops: 14.23%
-3 Stops: 0.42%
+4. 3 Stops: 0.42%
-4 Stops: 0.01%
+5. 4 Stops: 0.01%

 # Average Flight Fare by Airline (Descending Order):
-1.Jet Airways Business: ₹58,359 (premium pricing)
+1. Jet Airways Business: ₹58,359 (premium pricing)
-2.Jet Airways: ₹11,644
+2. Jet Airways: ₹11,644
-3.Multiple Carriers Premium Economy: ₹11,419
+3. Multiple Carriers Premium Economy: ₹11,419
-4.Air India: ₹9,611
+4. Air India: ₹9,611
-5.IndiGo: ₹5,674
+5. IndiGo: ₹5,674
-6.SpiceJet (lowest among major airlines): ₹4,338
+6. SpiceJet (lowest among major airlines): ₹4,338
-7.Trujet (cheapest overall): ₹4,140
+7. Trujet (cheapest overall): ₹4,140

 # Flights with "No Info" on Additional Services:
 --> 78.11% of flights lack additional service details (e.g., meals, baggage policy).

-Conclusion of the Flight Fare Analysis Project
+#### Conclusion of the Flight Fare Analysis Project
 Airline Pricing Strategies:

 Premium airlines like Jet Airways Business have significantly higher fares (₹58,359 on average), while budget airlines like Trujet and SpiceJet offer the most affordable options (₹4,140 to ₹4,338).